AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-thumbnails.md

 }
 ```

-In case there are more thumbnails than can fit vertically into the view, thumbnails renders the vertical scroll bar on the right side.
+If there are more thumbnails than can fit vertically into the view, thumbnails renders the vertical scroll bar on the right side.
 The appearance of scroll bar area is controlled with the following CSS class selector:

 `.s7ecatalogsearchviewer .s7thumbnailgridview .s7scrollbar`